bamlab/ecoappscore/devicesDurability/performances/jankyFramesPercentage.md

 ## Problem

-The application needs to generate a sufficient number of frames per second (FPS) in order to have a pleasant user experience, both on the UI and JS side.
+The application needs to generate a sufficient number of frames per second (FPS) in order to have a pleasant user experience.
 If there are too few FPS, the application may "freeze" visually.
-A JS freeze implies that data is not loaded.
-A UI freeze implies slow animations.
+On the UI thread, a freeze implies slow animations.
+In the case of a React Native App, frames are also generated in the JS thread, where a freeze implies that data is not loaded.

 This performance may cause the user to switch to another phone.

-The goal is to have 60 FPS constant both for the UI and JS.
+The goal is to have 60 FPS constant for the UI (and JS if applicable).

 ## Measure